-Expand ContentThe new wing matches the grace and substance of the original house, but in a modern way.
-Where the old building is rich in detail, the new is bold and simple.
-The striking double-height concrete walls, when animated by sunlight, furnish the rooms with little need of embellishment.
-The concrete walls and floors extend out into the garden, making the landscape seem part of the decor.
-The materials palette of concrete, glass, dark steel, and zinc beautifully complements the chic black-and-white scheme applied to the old house.
+Expand ContentEffectively, the new wing pairs to the craft and substance of the original house, but in a modern way.
+While the old building is rich in detail, the extension is bold and simple.
+The striking double-height concrete walls, when animated by sunlight, require little embellishment.
+Moreover, the walls and floors of the new volume extend out into the garden, making the landscape seem part of the interior.
+The materials palette of concrete, glass, dark steel, and zinc beautifully complements the chic black-and-white scheme featured in the old house.

 2015 Winner Woollahra Design Excellence Awards Heritage